Cysharp/ConsoleAppFramework/ReadMe.md

 {
 ```

-`help` command(or no argument to pass) shows there detail.
+`-help` option (or no argument to pass) shows there detail.
 This help format is same as `dotnet` command.

 ```
-> SampleApp.exe help
+> SampleApp.exe -help
 Usage: SampleApp [options...]

 Options: